-346-9.1 General: Perform plastic properties tests in accordance with 346-8 and cast a set of three QC cylinders, for all structural concrete incorporated into the project.
+346-9.1 General: Perform plastic properties tests in accordance with 346-8 and cast a set of three QC cylinders (either 4 inch by 8 inch or 6 inch by 12 inch cylinders are acceptable), for all structural concrete incorporated into the project.
 Take these acceptance samples randomly as determined by a random number generator (acceptable to the Department).
 The Department will independently perform verification plastic properties tests and cast a set of verification cylinders.
 The verification cylinders will be the same size cylinder selected by the Contractor, from a separate sample from the same load of concrete as the Contractor's QC sample.